SHADE GROWN, FAIR TRADE, ORGANIC

 We supply Maya grown roasted Guatemalan coffee to non-profits, restaurants, coops, churches, retailers, coffee shops, schools, and individual coffee lovers within USA and Canada and green beans to local roasters.
 We are members of FairTrade USA, Green America and Northwest Fair Trade Network.

-We currently offer the following specialty Guatemalan coffees:
+We are currently offering the following specialty Guatemalan coffee:

 WHO WE ARE

 Maya Earth Coffee is family-run business.
 Maria Cuc Jiatz, was born and raised in Solola, Guatemala.
 Felipe Gonzales lived 16 years in Guatemala.
 We know and visit coffee farmers.